FreeTrav/psPILOT/psPILOT.md

 ### General notes

-psPILOT preserves the case of string literals, but makes all comparisons in a case-insensitive manner - that is, `M:Yes`, `M:YES`, and `m:yes` are all identical instructions to psPILOT, but the user will see different output for `T:This is a test` and `T:THIS IS A TEST`.
+psPILOT preserves the case of string literals, but defaults to making all comparisons in a case-insensitive manner - that is, `M:Yes`, `M:YES`, and `m:yes` are all identical instructions to psPILOT, but the user will see different output for `T:This is a test` and `T:THIS IS A TEST`.
+Case sensitivity for comparisons can be turned on and off as needed; see the `P` statement below.

 In the syntax descriptions below, the following symbols are used:

 `«variable-name»`: Variable names consist of a `#` (for integer numeric variables) or `$` (for string variables) followed by up to ten alphanumeric characters (including the underscore), beginning with a letter.
+If this symbol is written as `«#variable-name»` or `«$variable-name»`, it indicates that the variable must be numeric or string respectively.

 `«filename»`: Filenames are system-dependent as to syntax and allowable characters; psPILOT makes no effort to validate the existence of a file or the syntax of its name.
 Filenames may be stored in string variables, and the variable passed to PILOT statements that expect a `«filename»`.